 The Institutional Review Board (IRB) at Nova Southeastern University is a unit under the direction of the Vice President for Institutional Effectiveness and leads the university's human subject protection program.
 The IRB reviews research submissions from the NSU research community to ensure they adhere to basic ethical principles underlying the acceptable conduct of research involving human subjects.

 Nova Southeastern University encourages the conduct of research in the various colleges and in collaboration with other educational institutions, agencies, and organizations.
+Our researchers conduct studies contributing to the fields of biomedical, social-behavioral, and community-engaged research.
 While respecting the right of faculty to full academic freedom in research, the university is firmly committed to adhering to basic ethical principles underlying the acceptable conduct of research involving human subjects.
-This website was created as a resource for the research community regarding the IRB process and what is expected from investigators.
+This website was created as a resource for the research community regarding the IRB process and what is expected from all investigators.

 Below you will find information regarding the steps in the IRB process and what is required from you, the investigator.
 Read this information carefully.
 If you have questions regarding the IRB process, please contact your College Representative for further guidance.